tcarnachan/Mini-Git/README.md

 A git implementation written in c#.

-Currently it doesn't have 'staging area' so all files in the current working directory are staged.
+Currently it only supports a single branch and assumes all files in the current working directory are staged.

 ## Supported commands
 | Command | Description |